Destacado en este post

-Full “integrated fleets” optimisation, with its increased back-loading and reduced empty running
+Full “integrated fleets” optimization, with its increased back-loading and reduced empty running

 The functionality available today should reflect and complement any existing business operation rather than inhibit it or forcing an operator to change the way they do business when implementing the software.

-From transport offices in small regional-led operations to some of the world’s leading retailers—all have achieved significant cost reductions by taking advantage of what is now considered standard functionality in route optimisation software.
+From transportation offices in small regional-led operations to some of the world’s leading retailers—all have achieved significant cost reductions by taking advantage of what is now considered standard functionality in route optimization software.

 Drivers are a vital asset.
 Perhaps your most vital asset.

-While it’s possible to hire an extra lorry at short notice, the same is not true of experienced staff.
-Achieving the greatest productivity from the available pool of drivers is essential, but managing drivers isn’t just about maximising the available team.
+While it’s possible to hire an extra truck at short notice, the same is not true of experienced staff.
+Achieving the greatest productivity from the available pool of drivers is essential, but managing drivers isn’t just about maximizing the available team.